bigevilbeard/challenges_with-network_automation/README.md

 - `router_info.py` - This code uses Object-Oriented Programming (OOP).
 This is a programming paradigm where different components of a computer program are modeled after real-world objects.
 An object is anything that has some characteristics and can perform a function.
 All args used in the running of the code are handled using [CLICK](https://click.palletsprojects.com/en/7.x/).
 Click is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.

 In this code, we can show the router BGP and interface information (shown in `json` format).
 We can also add an access list to an interface with the `patch` and `delete`.
 As with REST, with RESTCONF we can use Methods.
 Methods are `HTTPS` operations _`(GET/PATCH/POST/DELETE/OPTIONS/PUT)`_ performed on a target resource.
+Use either a single IP or update the `JSON` file with devices IP addresses.

 Use the `--help` to see the Options and Commands